This page includes Amazon affiliate links.

 In recent years, my physical, neurological, and cognitive reactions were creating a growing and devastating barrier between me and my family.
 If all my efforts to be fragrance free were dampened by a single visit to a doctors’ office, how could anyone else be fragrance free enough to prevent my reactions: brain fog, back pain, emotional reactions, cognitive impairment.
 They certainly tried to be fragrance free and I tried to fake feeling well.

 I couldn’t help but feel the joy of family-time start to slip away and I finally hit my breaking point.
 It was this breaking point and such desperation that had me looking up a name a friend had recently given me: Annie Hopper.
 It was time to see what brain rewiring was all about.
 (Sheesh, if you could see me now.
 Just typing this has me in tears of joyful emotion.)

 The JOY of HOPE

 My search for Annie Hopper and DNRS had me discovering this YouTube video of her speaking to a group in Helsinki, Finland.
-(I cannot get a link that starts at the beginning for some reason.
-This link is almost 2 minutes in, so please drag the play button to the beginning.)

 I was mesmerized from the get-go and throughout the hour-long presentation.
 I had goosebumps and tears as I listened to Annie share her personal story.
 Up until this time I felt that my body had reached its toxic limit in regards to chemical overload.
 I assumed my personal reactions were connected in some way to the years and years I lived with undiagnosed celiac.
 Hearing her describe limbic system impairment and her recovery through brain rewiring, however, opened my eyes and had me thinking in ways I never imagined.
 Goosebumps upon goosebumps upon goosebumps.